Service brief · Chapter I · Incorporation

 4. iv.

-The AoA is the company's rule-book.
-It governs internal affairs — how decisions are taken, how shares are transferred, how dividends are declared, and how directors are appointed and removed.
+The AoA is your company's internal rulebook.
+It covers how decisions are made, how shares can be sold, how profits (dividends) are paid out, and how directors are appointed or removed.

 Ownership